LainShot/COBOL-QUICK-NOTES/README.md

-# COBOL-QUICK-NOTES
+# LEGACY
-A small repo of small examples of things in cobol.
+A small repo of snippets of my code for openvms COBOL Fortran ect